IPOINT CONFLICT MINERALS | SOURCE RESPONSIBLY

 Conflict Minerals Product Update

-iPoint Conflict Minerals' new global platform comes with many advanced features making master data management much easier and faster.
+IPOINT Conflict Minerals' new global platform comes with many advanced features making master data management much easier and faster.
 It includes a new smelter library giving insights into smelter details for 3TG, cobalt, and mica.

-> Watch the video
+Watch the Video

 WHAT OUR CUSTOMERS SAY

-iPoint Conflict Minerals at ITT Goulds Pumps
+IPOINT Conflict Minerals at ITT Goulds Pumps

-“We have found the iPoint solution and team so helpful.
+“We have found the IPOINT solution and team so helpful.
 We highly value their expertise and commitment to timely conclusion of the Conflict Mineral survey and report our requirements.
-I have found the longer we used iPoint to understand each other the easier each year is.
-Thank you iPoint for years of support.”
+I have found the longer we used IPOINT to understand each other the easier each year is.
+Thank you IPOINT for years of support.”

 Lisa Fitzgerald, Business Development Manager, ITT Goulds Pumps

-To our Case Studies
+To Our Case Studies

-Solutions Covered by iPoint Conflict Minerals
+Solutions Covered by IPOINT Conflict Minerals

 Container port from above